A cockroach is known to trigger or aggravate various allergic conditions such as asthma and allergic rhinitis.

 Once airborne, the cockroach particles move into the mucous membrane of the nose, eyes and lungs and trigger an allergic response among individuals with allergic antibodies to the cockroach.

-A cockroach allergy is identified in the same manner as with other allergies with allergy testing.
-A skin test is an accurate technique to diagnose the allergy but a blood test to check for IgE can also be used to come up with a diagnosis.
+A cockroach allergy is similar with other allergies with allergy testing.
+A skin test is an accurate technique to diagnose the allergy but a blood test to check for IgE can also come up with a diagnosis.